artem701/pygad/docs/source/nn.rst

 Here is the complete code.
 Yet, there is no algorithm used to train the network and thus the network is expected to give bad results.
-Later, the ``pygad.gann`` module is used to train either a regression or classification networks.
+Later, the ``pygad.pygad.gann`` module is used to train either a regression or classification networks.

 .. code:: python

    import numpy
-   import pygad.nn
+   import pygad.pygad.nn

    # Preparing the NumPy array of the inputs.
    data_inputs = numpy.array([[2, 5, -3, 0.1],